 after May 8

-This course is designed for practicing clinicians, NPs, PAs, and pharmacists who want to learn how to apply pharmacogenomics to their clinical practice.
+This course is designed by and for physicians, pharmacists, nurse practitioners, physician assistants, and any other member of the health care team who want to learn how to apply pharmacogenomics to their clinical practice.

 Upon conclusion of this program, participants should be able to: